 Badamera bungalows.
 Picture from http://www.badamera.com/

-We spent lovely day on the beach and in the afternoon we went to town for dinner.
-Hostel was located a bit outside of the town center – around 10-15 min walk.
+We spent a lovely day on the beach and in the afternoon we went to town for dinner.
+The hostel was located a bit outside of the town centre – around 10-15 min walk.
 We left our luggage in the main hostel building with most of our money and passports (luckily!), as we were usually trying to hide money and documents in several different places to make them harder to find and steal.